FaradayRF/Fox-1-MPPT/README.md

 Work was performed over two years between 2013 and 2015 by Bryce Salmi and Brenton Salmi to bring the design to flight status from the P13271 project as seen here.

-#Flights
+# Flights
 The Revision 1.2 and Revision 2.1 Maximum Power Point Trackers are currently slated to fly on several launches to Low Earth Orbit with more launches being sought after.
 These flights are accurate as of 9/3/2016.

-###Fox-1Cliff and Fox-1D
+### Fox-1Cliff and Fox-1D
 Two MPPTs will fly aboard two cubesats on the same launch.
 These satellites are Fox-1Cliff and Fox-1D which are being sent up on the Spaceflight SHERPA payload on a [SpaceX Falcon 9](http://www.spacex.com/falcon9).
-Estimated launch date is late 2016 or early 2017.

-###Fox-1B "RadFxSat"
+### Fox-1B "RadFxSat"
-One MPPT will be flying on the Fox-1B cubesat set to launch aboard a ULA [Delta II](http://www.ulalaunch.com/Products_DeltaII.aspx) rocket on March 16th, 2017.
+One MPPT will be flying on the Fox-1B cubesat set to launch aboard a ULA [Delta II](http://www.ulalaunch.com/Products_DeltaII.aspx) rocket.

-###Fox-1E "RadFxSat-2"
+### Fox-1E "RadFxSat-2"
 One MPPT will be flying on the Fox-1E cubesat set to launch aboard a [Virgin Galactic Launcher One](http://www.virgingalactic.com/satellite-launch/) in December, 2017.

-#Project Structure
+# Project Structure
-##Hardware Files
+## Hardware Files
 All hardware files are located in the [Hardware/Rev2_1](https://github.com/FaradayRF/Fox-1-MPPT/tree/master/Hardware/Rev2_1) directory.
 They consist of [Kicad EDA](http://kicad-pcb.org/) files which were developed using [Kicad Build: 2013-07-07 BZR 4022](http://downloads.kicad-pcb.org/archive/KiCad_stable-2013.07.07-BZR4022_Win_full_version.exe) which is the July 2013 stable version of the EDA tool (Windows).
 Also placed into the hardware directory are the [project output files](https://github.com/FaradayRF/Fox-1-MPPT/tree/master/Hardware/Rev2_1/OutputFiles).
 These are the files which were used to order the PCBs and present an easy to use view of the design (PDF, Excel, Gerber, etc).

 **Notable Documents**